techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/spring/week-8.md

 - Build a small script to place repeated shapes.
 - Change variables to alter designs quickly.
 ## Part B — Make: Patterned Model
-- Create a ring/bracelet or stacked tower from loops.
+- Create a ring/bracelet or stacked tower using loops.
 - Export to Design for refinement if time.
 ## Part C — Extend & Share
 - Invite a peer to tweak parameters.